chrono-vn/homelab-docs/README.md

 > *"A powerful learning environment built on repurposed hardware."*

-This is my personal homelab, built on a decommissioned gaming PC.
+This is my personal homelab, built on a my first gaming PC.
 It serves as my primary platform for experimenting with DevOps tools, containerization, networking, and self-hosted services.

 ## 🔧 Hardware Specifications